-Ostrich products such as sausages and eggs.
+There were ostrich products such as sausages and eggs.
 Herbs like dried oregano and thyme from Taygettus.

 Honey and and other bee products such as pollen or wax.
 There were so many kinds of honey you did not know which to choose first.
 Honey from flowers, from coniferous trees, from herbs and best of all Thyme honey.
-Greek honey is undoubtedly the best honey in the world, characterized by its special aroma, rich flavour and density.
+Greek honey is undoubtedly the best honey in the world, characterised by its special aroma, rich flavour and density.

 One other unique product is bee pollen.
-I had never tried it but as I was told it is a great source of vitamins, minerals, amino acids and more.
+I had never tried it before but as I was told it is a great source of vitamins, minerals, amino acids and more.
 You can eat it as it is or use it in recipes.